Response to LGBTA Rights and the Charge of Intolerance

 This type of language offends me: that it is now wrong, bigoted and ignorant to state a person was a boy at birth is ridiculous on it's face.
 Gender Studies (Note: Marc Hill's Ph.D. is not in this discipline) has only really been a separate category for 10 years at the most (Harvard changed it's Women's Studies program in 2003 to include Gender and Sexuality).
 Thus when Marc Hill (or anyone else in Gender Studies) acts as if his opinion is settled science, he is living in an alternate universe (some would indeed say this about the liberal academy).

 But THIS IS the new battleground: the progressive movement seeks to redefine our terms which constantly keeps their intellectual opponents off balance.
 It is difficult to effectively argue a position when your opponent is able to redefine terms at will.
-In reading Beauvoir I understand what he is saying and I agree with him to a point, but the Gender Studies crowd has grabbed this concept and aggressively pushed the argument in many ways that do not stand up to scrutiny.
+In reading some of Beauvoir's comments I understand what she is saying and I agree to a point, but the Gender Studies crowd has grabbed this concept and aggressively pushed the argument in many ways that do not stand up to scrutiny.
 They get away with it because they do not allow conservatives to have a voice.
 I will readily admit there are problems with the conservative/conventional position, but I can illustrate in a few ways how the above Gender Studies argument fails.

 First, if the sexual organs of a newborn baby does not in ANY way define the person, picture how it would look: no more little boy or girl clothing; all children are approached and dealt with in a unisex way.
 What happens to the overwhelming majority of children who DO FEEL consistent with their sexual organs?
 In other words, what do you do if/when a small person with a penis actually "feels" like a boy?
 Do we urge him to suppress that feeling because Gender Studies has decided that you "become" your gender and since some might be confused we need to protect all?
 That would be treating everyone equally.
 How do we decide if and when we allow that small person to dress and act out his feelings of being a boy?